actengage/roles/README.md

      */
     public function before($user, $ability)
     {
-        // isSuperAdmin() is a helper function provided by the HasRoles trait.
+        // isSuperAdmin() is a helper function provided by the Roleable trait.
         // Which is a shortcut to: $user->hasRole(Role::findByName('account_owner'));
         if ($user->isSuperAdmin()) {
             return true;